Kubernetes Installation#

 DockerHub Container Registry Mirror

 6. K8s cluster and networking.
-This is where the name “k8s-admin” gets defined, and a module config file will be created with the same name used here.
+This is where the name “k8s-admin” gets defined, and a module config file is created with the same name used here.

 1. For network, the subnets need to be in private address space (per RFC 1918).
 Use the default values and only modify if necessary or in case of conflict with other internal subnets within the network.